-Three modern campuses in Del Rio, Eagle Pass, and Uvalde make up Sul Ross State University Rio Grande College, which, as of the fall 2010 semester, became one of the few colleges in the nation to equip all of its classrooms with the finest education technology systems available.
+Four modern campuses in Castroville, Del Rio, Eagle Pass, and Uvalde make up Sul Ross State University Rio Grande College, which, as of the fall 2010 semester, became one of the few colleges in the nation to equip all of its classrooms with the finest education technology systems available.

 Because its three campuses are charged with providing higher education opportunities across 13 southwest Texas counties, Rio Grande College (RGC) has always sought to link students and curriculum through remote teleconferencing technologies and internet courses.

-Now, RGC’s 1,100 students enjoy so-called “SmartClassrooms,” where instruction is enhanced by devices that put at a professor’s fingertips any materials needed to enliven or reinforce a lecture.
-Using touchscreens at special lecture consoles, RGC faculty can instantly download Internet programming, play information stored on Blue-ray and DVD discs, and project course presentation papers onto 65-inch plasma TV screens at the front of the classroom.
+Now, RGC’s students enjoy “SmartClassrooms,” where instruction is enhanced by devices that put any materials needed to liven or reinforce a lecture at each professor's fingertips.
+Using touchscreens at special lecture consoles, RGC faculty can instantly download Internet programming, play information stored on Blue-ray and DVD discs, and project course presentation papers onto 80-inch LED TV screens at the front of the classroom.

 Additionally, four Distance Learning Centers at each campus provide real-time interaction between a professor and students assembled in disparate classrooms.
 Each DL Center is equipped with five 65-inch high-definition plasma TV screens and sound systems that can amplify a pin drop.